paulsonkoly/calc/Readme.md

 There are 3 types of variables, depending on the lexical scope, but their syntax is identical.

-A variable at the global lexical scope is a global variable and visible in every scope where it's not shadowed, but is only writable from the global lexical scope.
+A variable at the global lexical scope is a global variable and visible in every scope where it's not shadowed but is only writable from the global lexical scope.

-A variable defined withing a function or a parameter to a function is local variable in the function.
+A variable defined within a function or a parameter to a function is a local variable in the function.

-A variable that's local variable in some function f that defines function g, becomes a closure variable within the call of g.
+A variable that's a local variable in some function f that defines function g, becomes a closure variable within the call of g.

-Variable reads look up variables in the order of local, closure, global.
+Variable reads look up variables in the order of local, closure and global.
 Variable writes write variables as local, shadowing previously visible variables by the same name.

     a = 13
     >  13